 The 'Greening the European Semester' expert group was established in 2013 as a result of the workshop of all the EU-28 national environment ministries, on greening the European Semester which was held on 28 November 2013.

-As from 2017, the Expert Group will also discuss the Environmental Implementation Review (EIR) process.
+As from 2017, the Expert Group discusses the Environmental Implementation Review (EIR) process.
 The name has therefore changed into ''Greening the European Semester / Environmental Implementation Review".
-The next meeting of this group will be held on 26th January 2017.
+The next meeting of this group will be held on 7th September 2017.

-7th Meeting Expert Group Greening the European Semester / Environmental Implementation Review (26/01/2017)
+On 26th January 2017 the Commission hosted the 7th Expert Group meeting on Greening the European Semester and the Environmental implementation Review (EIR).

 On 14th September 2016 the Commission hosted a joint meeting of the 6th Expert Group meeting on Greening the European Semester, and an ad hoc group of national contacts for the Environmental implementation Review (EIR).
 In addition, on 13th September the Committee of the Regions hosted with the Commission a seminar with representatives of regions and cities, as well as Member States representatives, about the regional and local dimension of the EIR.